Tudor Walters Report: The recommendations

-It also suggested the use of district heating using waste heat from power-stations, the use of standardised components the positioning of community facilities and integration with public transport and phasing the construction of both.
+It also suggested the use of district heating using waste heat from power-stations, the use of standardised components, the positioning of community facilities, integration with public transport and phasing the construction of both.

 Table

 The legacy

-In 1919 the Government required councils to provide housing, helping them to do so through the provision of subsidies, under The Addison Act (Housing Act 1919).
+In 1919 the Government required councils to provide housing, helping them to do so through the provision of subsidies under The Addison Act (Housing Act 1919).
 The Housing Act 1890 had merely permitted them to do so.
 They were to be built to the Tudor Walters standards.